 Angling on River Bush - non day ticket stretches

-The upstream area of the River Bush can be fished with a DAERA game rod licence and permit.
+The upstream area of the River Bush can be fished with a Department of Agriculture, Environment and Rural Affairs (DAERA) game rod licence and permit.
 It offers salmon angling from July to the end of the season with good trout fishing available throughout most of the season.
-DAERA is the Department of Agriculture, Environment and Rural Affairs.

 What you need to know